Category_CBD Flower Guides

 Concentrates

-• Distillate: This concentrate is tasteless and odorless and is often used as a base for other products.
+• Distillate: Neutral in taste and aroma, often used as a base for other products.

 Drinks